 Two of the three red booths nearest her were open, but the white-haired matron passed them by.

-Rosita hurried down to clear and wipe the table.
+Juanita, the energetic rookie waitress, hurried down to clear and wipe the table.

 “Yes, sweetheart, if you please.”

 Juanita spun around and stepped back behind the business side of the counter.
 Smiling, she called over her shoulder, “Coming right up, Miss Annie.
 I made a fresh pot just for you!”

 The “Miss” most folks used was a Southern affectation, a sign of respect and not as cold and formal as “Mrs. Ledbetter.”
 When she came in on Sunday mornings, all the regulars looked up, smiled, and welcomed her and were greeted cheerfully in return.
 They called her Annie, or Miss Annie, or, sometimes, Ms. Ledbetter.

 Hardly anybody called her Mrs. Ledbetter anymore.
 One exception was the third waitress on duty today, Mary Helen, who said, “Good morning, Mrs. Ledbetter,” with her mouth but not with her eyes.
 She had waited on the Ledbetters for years, but something changed and now she was grumpy any Sunday Annie came in – which was almost every Sunday right after church.